yatoka233/Biostat626-midterm1/README.md

 Based on the original predictions from the stacking model, if a sample was predicted as class 5, it was reclassified as class 4 if the neural network predicted the sample as class 4 with high probability, and if there was only a small number of such disagreements.
 This post-processing step helped to improve the accuracy of the model and alleviate the misclassification issue between activities 4 and 5.

-Finally, by observing the distribution characteristics of the predicted behaviors in the test set, it was found that behaviors 1-6 always showed a tendency to appear together, while behavior 7 appeared only at the joining point of the interval where behavior 1-6 changed (precisely 4-6).
+Finally, by observing the distribution characteristics of the predicted activities in the test set, it was found that activities 1-6 always showed a tendency to appear together, while activity 7 appeared only at the joining point of the interval where activity 1-6 changed (precisely 4-6).
 To exploit this distribution, all the predictions in the test set were manually examined and obvious errors were fixed, resulting in a significant improvement of 0.007 on the test set.

 # 4. Building process
 This section presents a detailed analysis of the problem and the model building process, along with the challenges faced during training and the techniques employed to overcome them.
 The results obtained are summarized in Table 2.